omatech/editora-laravel-connector-dbinterface/README.md

 --exclude_classes generate all but this class_ids, comma separated --pictures_theme generate pictures themed with that word, default:cats you can use abstract, animals, business, cats, city, food, nightlife, fashion, people, nature, sports, technics, transport
---debug show all sqls (if not present false)
+--debug show all sqls (if not present false) --delete_previous_data **USE WITH CAUTION**, if set deletes all the previous data before generating the fake data

 **Mejoras:**